meilisearch/documentation/learn/advanced/asynchronous_operations.md

 }
 ```

-Had the task failed, the response would have included an error message:
+Had the task failed, the response would have included an `error` object:

 ```json
 {